AdoPi/shoji-nix/README.md

 ```

 If you don't want to encrypt your file, you can run shoji-init without an age public key file.
-Then you can encrypt it with sops (and age) using your own `.sops.yaml` file.
+Then you can encrypt it yourself with sops (and age) using your own `.sops.yaml` file.

 ```
 nix run github:AdoPi/shoji-nix#shoji-init -- -k ~/.ssh -c ~/.ssh/config -o ssh.yaml
+# Resulting ssh.yaml is not encrypted
 ```

+## Decrypting and installing your ssh folder

+TODO

+## NixOs users

-## Usage in your configuration.nix
+### Using shoji in your configuration.nix

+Once you have run #shoji-init, you can use shoji-nix as a module to laod and decrypt your bundled yaml file.

 Include shoji-nix as a module in your nix code.